cloudofgeorge/multi-page-starter/README.md

 # One page starter
-Starter pack and tools for creation of standalone HTML pages without any frameworks
+Starter pack and tools for creation of standalone HTML pages without any frameworks.

 Webpack 5 + SCSS + PWA + Images optimization + Tools